Hurricane season is June 1st through November 30th. We urge pet owners to ACT NOW to properly prepare pets in the likely case of a hurricane.

 ___3. Be sure all pets are wearing their collars and I.D. tags.

-___4. Be sure your pet’s hurricane kit, discussed above, is ready to travel.
+___4. Be sure your pet’s hurricane kit, discussed above, is ready to travel, for this using a PNW packable backpack could be useful since they’re easy to carry.

 ___5. Remember: animals – like people – will react differently when under stress.
 Keep all dogs securely leashed and cats in sturdy carriers.
 Even a normally calm pet may panic and try to escape or even bite in a stressful situation.